larryturner/diamondback/README.rst

 -   `RankFilter <https://larryturner.github.io/diamondback/diamondback.filters#diamondback-filters-rank-filter-module>`_
-    instances define nonlinear morphological operators, which define functionality based on rank and order, including dilation, median, and erosion, and may be combined in sequences to support close and open.
+    instances define nonlinear morphological operators, which define behavior based on rank and order, including dilation, median, and erosion, and may be combined in sequences to support close and open.